simasima121/Linux-Server-Configuration/README.md

   		`sudo pip install virtualenv`
   3. Set temporary environment:
   		`sudo virtualenv venv`
+  4. Enable all permissions for Virtual Environment - sudo doesn't need to be used within it:
+  		`sudo chmod -R 777 venv`
-  4. Active virtual environment:
+  5. Active virtual environment:
   		`source venv/bin/activate`
-  5. Install Flask inside virtual environment:
+  6. Install Flask inside virtual environment:
-  		`sudo pip install Flask`
+  		`pip install Flask`
-  6. Test if installation was successful and app is running - should display "Running on http://127.0.0.1:5000/":
+  7. Test if installation was successful and app is running - should display "Running on http://127.0.0.1:5000/":
-  		`sudo python __init__.py`
+  		`python __init__.py`
-  7. Deactivate the environment:
+  8. Deactivate the environment:
   		`deactivate`
 3. Configure and Enable a new virtual host
   1. Create a virtual host file: